Ferdinand I of Naples: Appearance and personality

 King Ferrante was of medium height, had a full head of brown hair, was dark-faced, and had a beautiful forehead and a proportionate waist.
 He was very robust and it was said that he was even endowed with superhuman strength, to the point that one day - as it is said - going to the Basilica of Santa Maria del Carmine to listen to mass, he met an angry bull sowing seeds in Piazza del Mercato and stopped him by grabbing him by a horn.

-Ferrante was very graceful in reasoning, shrewd, modest, and patient to suffer things of his contrary genius, ready and grateful in giving an audience, resolute in negotiations, and a very right simulator.
-He was gifted with great courage and remarkable political ability.
-The buffoons were very welcome to him, and he gave them many thanks on a few occasions.
-He was a lover of hunting, especially the art of falconry.
-He was courteous and liberal, as for example, one day he donated 300 horses to a Genoese friend of his, called Olietto de Tiesso.
+Ferrante was known to be a proficient conversationalist, modest, patient, and tolerant.
+He was generous, as he would give his jesters favors when they would amuse him, and gave a gift of 300 horses to a friend, Obietto Fieschi.

 This sovereign was adorned with many letters and well versed in law, and he considered this science more necessary than any other for the rulers of peoples.
 He especially loved men of graceful mottos and poets and it is said that at their request he forgave those guilty of serious crimes.
 Ferrante greatly protected the sciences and letters and with great royal generosity he lavished on the men who were lovers of them and granted extensive privileges and aid to poor scholars.
 He was very fond of books, so much so that his library, called Aragonese, was celebrated as one of the main ones of those times.
 He was, as mentioned, a patron of the arts and a lover of letters, in fact he wrote a book containing someepistles and very elegant prayers called Militari, which was published in 1486, where his good taste for good letters can be seen.
 Pietro Napoli Signorelli cites two other letters with praise, one called Audiat hodierna die and the other Studebo quantum potero.

 Although Sicily after the death of Alfonso I passed under the reign of Giovanni, King Ferrante wanted to make use of the title of King of Sicily, in fact in all the pragmatics and edicts read: Ferdinandus Arag.
 DG Rex Siciliae, Hierus, Ungariae, Valentiae etc.